Attempting to sign in to Adobe products, services, or mobile apps with a Federated ID (SSO) results in one of the following error messages.

 If you have configured your IdP to the best of your knowledge, try one or more of the following depending on the error received.

 Issues with single sign-on are often caused by very basic errors that are easy to overlook.
 In particular, check the following:

-- The user is assigned to a product configuration with an entitlement.
+- The user is assigned to a product profile with an entitlement.

 - The user's first name, last name, and email address are being sent in SAML exactly as they appear in the enterprise dashboard and are present in the SAML with the correct labeling.

 - Check all entries in Admin Console and your identity provider for spelling or syntax errors.